thumbnail image

 Quotes and Mentions:

-What Teachers Pay Teachers is learning from bad lessons and upset teachers, EdSurge, February 2021
+What Teachers Pay Teachers is learning from bad lessons and upset teachers, in EdSurge, February 2021

-TikTok teachers go viral in these Covid times, EducationHQ, October 2020
+TikTok teachers go viral in these Covid times, in EducationHQ, October 2020

-Print-and-go guidance for P-12 teachers, inspired by our research.
+Print-and-go guidance for P-12 teachers, inspired by our research about online lesson planning.

 Guiding questions for critiquing resources from online educational marketplaces